terrencetec/kontrol/docs/source/tutorial.rst

 ************************************************
 We read Chapter 8.3.3 in Ref.
 [1]_ and realized we need to modify the seismic noise spectrum before modeling it.
-Otherwise the sensor correction filter might actually amplifies the seismometer noise and the seismic noise, instead of attenuating them.
+Otherwise the sensor correction filter might actually amplify the seismometer noise and the seismic noise, instead of attenuating them.
 Click the link below to see how we can obtain a proper seismic noise model for the optimization purpose.